-NOTE: Using RMP600 with "fast radio on mode" will result in a 5% reduction in usage and standby battery life.
+Using RMP400 with "fast radio on" mode will result in a 20% reduction in standby battery life and a 10% reduction in 5% usage battery life.

 Recommended styli

 High modulus carbon fibre styli are designed to minimise pre-travel and improve accuracy, as the stem material is extremely stiff.
 This inherent stiffness makes the following styli most suitable for strain gauge applications.